aminrj/aminrj.github.io/_posts/2026-03-08-rag-security-architecture.md

 Depending on the model's instruction-following strength, you will see one or more of these behaviors:

-1. **Information disclosure**: The LLM includes financial figures, API details, or employee data from *other* documents in its response — data the user never asked for.
+1. **Information disclosure**: The LLM includes financial figures, API details, or employee data from *other* documents in its response, data the user never asked for.
 2. **Exfiltration links**: The response includes a URL to `localhost:9999/exfil` with context data encoded in the query parameters.
 3. **System prompt leakage**: The LLM reveals its system prompt or lists all available documents.

-Not every injection will succeed on every query — Qwen2.5-7B follows hidden instructions roughly 40–60% of the time in our testing.
+Not every injection will succeed on every query; Qwen2.5-7B follows hidden instructions roughly 40–60% of the time in our testing.
 Larger models may be more or less susceptible.
 The point is that even a partial success rate is catastrophic in a production system handling thousands of queries daily.

 ### Teaching Points